 – Staff involvement in planting days and other field-based activities

 – A practical demonstration of corporate social responsibility and leadership within your industry and for the community

-Interested businesses or supporters should contact Stephen Thuan on 03 8781 7900.
+Interested businesses or supporters should contact the Living Links Coordinator on 03 8781 7900.

 Some examples of Living Links partnerships and sponsorships from recent years are:

-The Living Links project secured $50,000 from the Environment Protection Authority’s ‘Inspiring Environmental Solutions’ program for works within the River Gum Creek Reserve in Hampton Park.
+Living Links secured $100,000 from the Environment Protection Authority’s ‘Inspiring Environmental Solutions’ program for works within the River Gum Creek Reserve in Hampton Park.